 Many manufacturers offer an array of common colors: white, gray, any number of shades of beige, but shop around and you should be able to find any color you can imagine, including marble imitations.
 Convenience, durability, and beauty put acrylic showers and bathtubs at the forefront of bathtub installations.

 Acrylic is a great material for shower and bathtub surfaces, but high-quality acrylic showers are backed with a sturdy material.
 A layer of resin (called a gel-coat) helps create the backing for the bathtub.
 Fiberglass, foam, and wood are then added to bolster the support of your acrylic bathtub installation, making it extremely durable.
 By using a different material for the tub surface and the backing, you can get the best of both worlds—the smooth, low-maintenance surface with the years of longevity that a quality backing brings.

-Need to find a pro for your Shower Installation?Find Pros
+Ready to start your Shower Installation?Find Pros

 Fiberglass vs. Acrylic Bathtubs

 Fiberglass and acrylic bathtubs are the two most common bathtubs out there.
 They’re very similar bathtubs; essentially they’re both molded plastic.
 Acrylic bathtubs have fiberglass in them, and fiberglass tubs are made from more than just fiberglass.
 What makes them different, though, is the process by which they’re created.
 Fiberglass is laid out on a bathtub mold and mixed with the gel-coat to create the basic form of the bathtub.
 Acrylic bathtubs are heated, stretched out on the mold, and then vacuumed into their final shape.